 NOTE: The presence (or absence) of sinus rhythm is based on the presence (or absence) of an upright P wave preceding each QRS by a normal PR interval (e.g., 60-65 ms for Liu et al.’s 10-12 month-old7 and 12-18 month-old wild-type AB zebrafish in this study).
 The atrial and ventricular rhythm regularity (or irregularity) is based on the regularity (or irregularity) of successive PP or RR intervals, respectively.

-Ensure that the software correctly identifies all the P waves (or R waves).
+To determine the heart rate, ensure that the software correctly identifies all the P and R waves.
 Based on these automatic identifications (or manual corrections) of the P and R waves, the software automatically measures all the PP and RR intervals in the ECG selection, calculates the interval averages to generate the atrial and ventricular rate.

 NOTE: The atrial rate is the average PP interval whereas the ventricular rate is the average RR interval.
 To determine the heart rate, correct identification of the P and R waves is critical.